 The December storms did not favor Central California's reservoirs nearly as well as they did those in the north.
 Reservoir storage on the San Joaquin River and its tributaries is critically low.
 Exchequer reservoir on the Merced River can hold more than one million AF, but at the end of 2014, its storage stood at about 73,000 AF feet – 7 percent of total capacity and 16 percent of its historical average for late December.
 The reservoir's storage continued to decline, and by late January, Exchequer held about 65,000 AF, just 6 percent of its capacity and 13 percent of its historical average.

-Californians have responded positively to the Governor's call for water conservation, and that call remains unchanged now that the drought appears to be in its fourth consecutive year.
-The State Water Project, which supplies 25 million Californians, anticipates being able to provide only 15 percent of the supplies for which its customers contract in 2015.
+The State Water Project, which supplies 25 million Californians, anticipates being able to provide only 20 percent of the supplies for which its customers contract in 2015.

 The quickest, most effective way to save water now is to curb landscape irrigation.
 Shut off sprinklers.
 Plants get all the moisture they need from rain and will for weeks to come.
 For drought news, visit drought.ca.gov.
 For more ways to save water, visit saveourwater.com.

 Calendar Year 2014 was California's driest year in records dating to the 1800s, and water conditions four months into a new water year (October 1, 2014 through September 30, 2015) suggest the state's drought is pushing into its fourth consecutive year.
 In most years, California receives about half of its precipitation in the months of December, January and February, with much of that precipitation falling as snow in the Sierra Nevada Range, but so far, snowfall has been far below normal.